Today's Viewpoint: A MarshBerry Publication

 Rather than focusing solely on “perpetuation,” a more comprehensive approach involves considering how and for whom you want to preserve and grow your business’s value.
 This perspective acknowledges that your objectives may change as your agency grows, your family situation evolves, and as you age.
 Here are things you may want to consider:

 • Terms vs. price.
 When creating an internal perpetuation plan, the terms are often more critical than the price itself.
-Key considerations include establishing a fair valuation, determining payment amounts and time periods, and defining limitations and obligations imposed on new owners, who may be family members but will also become debtors.
+Key considerations include establishing a fair valuation, determining payment amounts and periods, and defining limitations and obligations imposed on new owners, who may be family members but will also become debtors.

 • Alignment with your Will.
 Your perpetuation plan should align seamlessly with your Will, ensuring that your wishes are clearly stated and legally enforceable.